natlogica/hundred-days/r1-log.md

 ### R1D76
 Using bar charts and scatter plots with plotly and Pandas to compare info about different apps from the Google Play Store.

+### R1D77
+Using numpy to do computation, focusing on linear algebra and ndarrays.